Pros and Cons of Living in Mexico City

 Expats, digital nomads and retirees living in Mexico City responded:

 "I have lived in 8 US states and four foreign countries - 29 addresses in all.
 No where has the cultural and historical offerings while still be as affordable as Mexico City.
-The city has a near-perfect climate and is visually stunning," said one in Mexico City.
+The city has a near-perfect climate and is visually stunning," said one expat in living in Mexico City, Mexico.

 What do expats in Mexico City appreciate most about the local culture?

-"The history is amazing, and you have the pyramids on one side, the beautiful beaches on another, the perfect climate, the warm and affectionate people, and the food tastes great," explained one expat living in Mexico City.
+"The history is amazing, and you have the pyramids on one side, the beautiful beaches on another, the perfect climate, the warm and affectionate people, and the food tastes great," replied an expat in Mexico City.

 What do expats find most challenging?